 How does Atlanta's VC ecosystem compare to Silicon Valley?

-Are there specific industries Atlanta VCs avoid?
+Are there Atlanta VCs focused on healthcare or biotech?